Passionate Summer (1958 film): Box office

+Critical

 Variety called it "the sort of glossy novelettish yarn that will do nothing for the reputation of the British film industry."

-The Monthly Film Bulletin said "any forebodings roused by the story outline of this film are thorough fulfilled."
+The Monthly Film Bulletin wrote: "any forebodings roused by the story outline of this film are thorough fulfilled."

-In the US, Passionate Summer was the name given to a French film starring Raf Vallone that came out in 1957.
-So the film was retitled in America as Storm Over Jamaica.
+In The Radio Times Guide to Films David Parkinson gave the film 2/5 stars, writing: "Noted television producer Rudolph Cartier best known for the Quatermass serials made a rare foray into features with this hothouse Rank melodrama, set in a sweltering Jamaica. ...
+Travers and McKenna may have been a real-life couple, but they really are the most unconvincing of screen lovers here."

+Leslie Halliwell wrote: "Silly melodrama with splendid backgrounds ruined by poor colour."

 Film academic Philip Kemp wrote the film "was scripted (flatly) by Joan Henry, directed (turgidly) by Rudolph Cartier and acted (stolidly) by Bill Travers and Virginia McKenna.
 If [Robert] Hamer hadn't long since been driven to drink, this film would have been enough to do it."